emmajanedrews/base-template/_posts/2017-03-13-3-tips-to-help-you-get-the-home-you-want-in-a-competitive-market.md

 {% include youtube.html %}

-*In a competitive market like ours, these three tips will help you get the home you want.*

 Today I want to share three tips to help you get the home you want in a competitive market like ours.

 The first tip is to **be informed and know the marketplace.** If there’s an area in town that you are interested in, there are probably a few social media sites you can join that will keep you updated on community events and neighborhood functions.
 This will give you a chance to meet some neighbors from that area and familiarize yourself with it.
 It’s also important to spend some time in the neighborhood you’re interested in.
 You could take a walk or drive through the area several times so you know it as well as possible.